 Making a tightrope

-Posted by jerry on May 2nd, 2004 — Posted in Journal, Woodwork
+Posted by Jerry on May 2nd, 2004 — Posted in Journal, Woodwork

 I’ve mentioned my daughter’s fire twirling before (more on making firestaffs later) but this weekend’s project was to make a portable tightrope so that my daughter’s circus skills could be extended a little.
 For those, like me, who searched the net in vain for instructions on making a tightrope, here’s the way I made one.
 First up; the disclaimer – if you follow these instructions I take absolutely NO (zero, zip) responsibility for anyone hurting themselves or their property – I have no control over your standard of workmanship, the quality of materials or the manner of usage – so you do this entirely at your own risk (so don’t sue me okay?).